arshsinghphd/TeamActivities/Module04/README.md

 4. Test

 For  *a* solution to the problem look at [code.py] in the same directory.
 There are additional things in the file so you can run tests or play with code, but you can also load it into python and run number_print() with various arguments.
+You should try out this code, and discuss the solution. **Anything stand out as a question?**

+## Last Task: Work on Coding-Practice
+Go ahead and open the coding practice at the end of module 03.
+Have each member of your group pick a different problem, and you will all work on your problems.
+Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel!

+At the end of every Team Activity, you will be encouraged to work on coding practice problems as a team.
+It is important you take this time to talk about solutions, approaches, and make suggestions to each other!
+You are building a skill needed for technical interviews, and like all new skills it is important to practice.

+## Submission
+There is no "submission" for the Team Activity.
+Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
+The TAs will check the attendance logs and award points based on attendance and completed notes.

 [template]: template.py
 [code.py]: code.py